hipe/tmx/lib/skylab/callback/doc/issues/024-the-new-autoloader-narrative.md

 • this perhaps the beginnins of a clever, extensible bundle implementation in its own right but for reasons of both bootstrapping and freshenss we don't worry now about whether this logic belongs somewhere else (yet)

+## :#storypoint-265

+if you have a newschool base-class and an oldschool child class (e.g
+[de]::Version) this comportment is necessary for when the olschool a.l loads the newschool node.